Frequently Asked Questions - Expand All Hide All

 What are the visiting hours for persons who are in jail?

 You must make an appointment to visit someone in jail.
-Visiting days are Tuesday and Thursday from 9:00am to 3:30pm.
-You can make an appointment by going to www.gettingout.com or by coming to Sheriff's Office and using the Kiosk in the lobby.
+Visiting days are Monday thru Friday from 9:00am to 3:30pm.
+You can make an appointment by going to www.jailfunds.com or by coming to Sheriff's Office and using the Kiosk in the lobby.
 Inmates can only have 3 visitors at a time and are limited to 30 minutes per inmate.

 What should I do if I suspect someone is involved in selling or trafficking in drugs?